 Therap Services, LLC provides web-based solutions for the documentation, reporting, billing, and communication needs of agencies that provide support to people with intellectual and developmental disabilities.
 Therap provides services providers in more than forty-seven states as well as directly to 10 states.
 Therap's application is used by a wide range of team members including case managers, clinicians, nurses, direct support professionals, family members, and individuals receiving supports.

-The Elizabeth M. Boggs Center on Developmental Disabilities is New Jersey’s University Center for Excellence in Developmental Disabilities Education, Research, and Service and is part of the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson Medical School, Department of Pediatrics.
+The Boggs Center on Developmental Disabilities, New Jersey’s University Center for Excellence in Developmental Disabilities Education, Research, and Service, is part of Rutgers Robert Wood Johnson Medical School, Department of Pediatrics.
 The Center emphasizes a community-based, lifespan approach to meeting the concerns of people with developmental disabilities and their families and to promote the independence, productivity, and full inclusion of people with developmental disabilities.
-To achieve this, the Boggs Center provides community and student training and technical assistance, conducts research, and disseminates educational materials surrounding critical issues impacting people with developmental disabilities.
+To achieve this, The Boggs Center provides community and student training and technical assistance, conducts research, and disseminates educational materials surrounding critical issues impacting people with developmental disabilities.